mollard05/flickfinder/REPORT.md

 Shannon is a hospice receptionist in Liverpool.
 Whilst she only works part time, she often slacks off from her work by prioritising her interests in hair and makeup and her obsession with the actor Leonardo DiCaprio.

 She needs a useful site that can allow her to list all movies by a specific actor so that she can go through the list and watch all of DiCaprio's movies.
-As Shannon finds technology a little difficult to use, her family recommended her to use FlickFinder as it has a simplistic graphic for her to understand and a "search movies by star" feature where she could find a long list of movies starring Leonardo DiCaprio (id 138).
+As Shannon finds technology a little difficult to use, her family recommended her to use FlickFinder as it has a simplistic graphic that is easy to navigate.
+She logs into the site and can use the "search movies by star" feature, which is clearly outlined by a bold illustration of a person to symbolise actors, to find a long list of movies starring Leonardo DiCaprio (id 138) to work through in her free time.
+This includes the basic information on the movie such as the release date so as to not overwhelm the user.

-She uses these features, along with the view by ratings feature, to provide a list of top-rated Leonardo Dicaprio movies to work through in her free time.
-However, she would like a way to track her movies that she has watched already as well as a recommendation for her next movies to watch to further improve her experience with the site.
+However, to further improve her experience with the site, she would like a way to track her movies that she has watched already as well as receive a recommendation for her next movie to watch without having to search through the whole system again.
+This can be implemented by recommending movies with similar genres or actors which are shown on the homepage for easy access.

 ## 1.3 User Stories